 The third and final stage is to Re-architect and Re-platform the technology proposition.
 Only by addressing the legacy of aging technology can organisations truly drive strategic and structural cost reduction.

 Ageing technology consumes a disproportionate amount of energy, effort and cost thereby depriving the organisation of the very ingredients it needs to flourish.
 Legacy technology should be reengineered for the future.
-Mainframe platforms should be retired and ageing core banking platforms should be replaced.
+End of life platforms should be retired and ageing core banking platforms should be replaced.
 In addition, enterprise wide processes such as CRM and document generation need to be restructured to drive new levels of integration, automation and efficiency.

 Only by rewriting legacy platforms and restructuring enterprise wide technology can organisations be in a position to drive sustained strategic and structural cost reduction.